ImageMagick/Usage-Markdown/draw/index.md

 #### Pie Chart Example

-To finish off using arcs, lets give an example of using for them to generate circular wedges.
+To finish off using arcs, let's give an example of using for them to generate circular wedges.
 Of course you may need to use some external trigonometric mathematics (how good was your senior high school math?) to determine the end path points that are required.

 ~~~